brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 {{</highlight>}}

-Inside this prompt, execute the following queries to set up the databases that are used by the LoRa Server components.
+Inside this prompt, execute the following queries to set up the databases that are used by the ChirpStack Network Server components.
 It is recommended to change the passwords.
-Just remember to use these other passwords when updating the `loraserver.toml` and `lora-app-server.toml` configuration files.
+Just remember to use these other passwords when updating the `chirpstack-network-server.toml` and `chirpstack-application-server.toml` configuration files.
 Since these two applications both use the same table to track database upgrades, they must have separate databases.

 {{<highlight sql>}}
 -- set up the users and the passwords
--- (note that it is important to use single quotes and a semicolon at the end!) create role loraserver_as with login password 'dbpassword';
+-- (note that it is important to use single quotes and a semicolon at the end!) create role chirpstack_as with login password 'dbpassword';
-create role loraserver_ns with login password 'dbpassword';
+create role chirpstack_ns with login password 'dbpassword';

--- here the [PostgreSQL Admin Username] should only be the username before -- the @, thus if this is admin@loraserver, you must only use admin. grant loraserver_as to [PostgreSQL Admin Username];
+-- here the [PostgreSQL Admin Username] should only be the username before -- the @, thus if this is admin@chirpstack, you must only use admin. grant chirpstack_as to [PostgreSQL Admin Username];
-grant loraserver_ns to [PostgreSQL Admin Username];
+grant chirpstack_ns to [PostgreSQL Admin Username];

--- create the database for the servers create database loraserver_as with owner loraserver_as;
+-- create the database for the servers create database chirpstack_as with owner chirpstack_as;
-create database loraserver_ns with owner loraserver_ns;
+create database chirpstack_ns with owner chirpstack_ns;

--- change to the LoRa App Server database
+-- change to the ChirpStack Application Server database
-\c loraserver_as
+\c chirpstack_as

 -- enable the pq_trgm and hstore extensions
 -- (this is needed to facilidate the search feature)